-Western Michigan University students with work-study are encouraged to apply.
+Western Michigan University students with Federal Work-study are encouraged to apply.
 Some positions limit eligibility to students currently living on campus.

-The front desk position works at a residence hall front desk evenings and weekends; hours vary based on the hall.
+The receptionist position works at a residence hall service desk evenings and weekends; hours vary based on the hall.
 Responsibilities include answering questions, checking out equipment, guest sign in and mail services.
 The fitness room worker responsibilities include answering questions, resident sign in, cleaning equipment and monitoring the fitness room.
 For both positions, workers average 5 to 10 hours per week.
-Students with work-study are encouraged to apply.
-Only students living in the residence halls or students that have work study, no matter where they live, are eligible for this position.
+Students with Federal Work-study are encouraged to apply.
+Only students living in the residence halls or students that have Federal Work-study, no matter where they live, are eligible for this position.

 Office manager apply online

 This position addresses student needs Monday through Friday, 9 a.m. to 5 p.m. in the hall office, as well as assists the hall director.
 Administrative and organizational skills are required.
 Office managers work an average eight to 12 hours per week.
 To be eligible to apply, students must have lived in the residence halls at least one semester and be at least in their second year at WMU.

 This position works with facility projects, including moving furniture, lofting beds and organizing inventory.
 Heavy lifting is involved.
 Workers average 10 to 20 hours per week.
 Students with work-study are encouraged to apply.
 Only students living in WMU on-campus housing are eligible for this position.

 Several summer positions are available, and they vary by responsibility and duration of employment.
 They include assisting with the medieval conference (two to three weeks), summer conferences (all summer), summer school (all summer) and orientation (six weeks).
 Applications are available in February.